hanabi/hanabi.github.io/README.md

 ### The Dupe Finesse

-* Imagine that in a 3 player game:
+* Imagine that in a 3-player game:
   * Nothing is played on the stacks.
   * Alice has an already-clued 2 in her hand.
 She has no idea what color 2 it is.
   * Alice performs a *Finesse* by giving a red color *Play Clue* to a red 2 in Cathy's hand.